synshop/rtfm/docs/docs/lxd-member-boxes/member-boxes-faq..md

 Yes and no!

-Yes - we'll ensure the VM can only be access via an SSH key, you could opt to not have port 80 and port 443 exposed and have a server no one knows about.
+Yes - we'll ensure the VM can only be access via an SSH key.
 We'll keep the host OS up to date.
 Likely no one on the internet will gain access to your server.

 No - the shop is where the host server is which is porous venue.
 Theft is a possibility.
 Currently the drives of the server are un-encrypted and a motivated attacker could access your data.
 Caveat Emptor.
+Or, I guess, Caveat "Emptor" as it's free ;)

 **Ok, I'm in - how do I sign up?**